-- Age The manufactured home shall meet or exceed the standards of the National Manufactured Home Construction and Safety Standards Act of 1974.
-Any manufactured home that does not meet this standard is prohibited from being moved to a new location within the City limits or extraterritorial jurisdiction. - 2.
+- 1. Age The manufactured home shall be one constructed after July 1, 1976.
+No manufactured home built before July 1, 1976 shall be moved to a new location within the City limits or extraterritorial jurisdiction. - 2.
 Construction Standards A manufactured home shall meet or exceed the construction standards in effect at the time of construction as promulgated by the US Department of Housing and Urban Development (HUD). - 3.
-Installation The manufactured home shall be installed in accordance with all the applicable state regulations.

-4. Building Design

-- After installation on the lot, it is the intent of this Section that the manufactured home shall have the appearance of a site built, singlefamily dwelling unit permanently located on its lot. - All wheels, hitches, axles, lights and other mechanisms designed for transporting the unit shall be removed. - The roof shall have a pitch no less than a vertical rise of three feet over a horizontal run of twelve feet, with a projected eave of no less than six inches, which may include the gutter. - The exterior siding shall consist predominantly of horizontal vinyl or horizontal aluminum lap siding, brick, wood or hardboard comparable in composition, appearance and durability to exterior siding commonly used in standard residential construction.

-- All manufactured homes shall have a permanent foundation, including a continuous brick or masonry curtain wall combined with masonry piers, unpierced except for the required access and ventilation. - No visible rust shall be allowed. - All manufactured homes shall be located so as to be parallel to the front property line. - All repairs made to the exterior of manufactured homes shall be made consistent with the original intent or integrity of the manufactured home.
+Installation The manufactured home shall be installed in accordance with all the applicable state regulations. - 4.
+Building Design - After installation on the lot, it is the intent of this Section that the manufactured home shall have the appearance of a site built, single-family dwelling unit permanently located on its lot. - All wheels, hitches, axles, lights and other mechanisms designed for transporting the unit shall be removed. - The roof shall have a pitch no less than a vertical rise of three feet over a horizontal run of twelve feet, with a projected eave of no less than six inches, which may include the gutter. - The exterior siding shall consist predominantly of horizontal vinyl or horizontal aluminum lap siding, brick, wood or hardboard comparable in composition, appearance and durability to exterior siding commonly used in standard residential construction. - All manufactured homes shall have a permanent foundation, including a continuous brick or masonry curtain wall combined with masonry piers, unpierced except for the required access and ventilation. - No visible rust shall be allowed. - All manufactured homes shall be located so as to be parallel to the front property line. - All repairs made to the exterior of manufactured homes shall be made consistent with the original intent or integrity of the manufactured home.
 Repair materials should be close to or consistent with the original. - All exterior finishes shall be in good condition.
 All siding shall be complete, not damaged or loose.
-Exterior paint shall be in good condition. - All windows and doors on a manufactured home must be intact and in working condition. - All manufactured homes shall meet the requirements of Chapter 152 of the Goldsboro City Code. - All manufactured homes shall meet the requirements of Chapter 5.11 of the City Code entitled "Order to Repair".
+Exterior paint shall be in good condition. - All windows and doors on a manufactured home must be intact and in working condition. - All manufactured homes shall meet the requirements of Chapter 152 of the Goldsboro City Code. - All manufactured homes shall meet the requirements of Chapter 5.11 of the City Code entitled "Demolition by Neglect".